 Like her dam, Sweetie is a thinker.
 She is very willing and easy going.
 If something worries her- like the first time she encountered a mud puddle at

-the gate after a rain- pausing and giving her time to process the situation (instead of forcing her) yields
+the gate after a rain- simply pausing and giving her time to process the situation (instead of forcing her) yields

 positive results.
-Cradling her to guide her to and from turnout has
+Even as a young foal, guiding her to and from turnout has